thongnguyendev/kryptono-exchange-api-docs/README.md

-# Public Rest API for Kryptono Exchange (2018-06-12)
+# Public Rest API for Kryptono Exchange (June 18, 2018)
 # General API Information
 * The base endpoint is: **https://p.kryptono.exchange/k/api/**
 * All endpoints return either a JSON object or array.